 Georgia is just generally an easy place to do business.
 As an emerging market, the country wants your capital, and most Georgian businesses and banks will happily do business with you.

-TBC Bank reflects Georgia’s business-friendly attitude as the process for opening an account here takes as little as ten minutes.
+TBC Bank reflects Georgia’s business-friendly attitude as the process for opening an account here takes as little as ten minutes if done in-person.

 You’ll need to show proof of identity and fill out some paperwork, and if you’re a US person, you’ll need to fill out a few FATCA-related forms.
 Then, once you’ve completed that minimal amount of paperwork, you can make your deposit and be on your way.